“You may have lots of [US] dollars, but who’s going to want them?” Peter Schiff.

 Cruise Blogs and Forums

-Same principle here, find the places
+Same principle here, find the places your potential customers are voicing their tough experiences and offer to help.

-Blogs and forums are excellent places to make valuable connections not only with customers, but with amazing influencers
+Blogs and forums are excellent places to make valuable connections not only with customers, but with amazing influencers in the Web world.

 Ask questions on your own blog to spur conversation.